Hairball Control Cat Food - How To Tenaciously Ward Off Your Cat’s Hairball Blues For Good!

 Does wet food help with hairballs?

 Yes, they do.
-Canned food aids in the passing of hair through the tract because it's easy to digest, which means it passes through the body quickly, not allowing hair time to form a ball.
-Therefore, cats that are on a diet of just canned food will have reduced hairballs.
+Wet food aids in the passing of hair through the tract because it's easy to digest, which means it passes through the body quickly, not allowing hair time to form a ball.
+Therefore, cats that are on a diet of just wet food will have reduced hairballs.

-What is the best hairball control aka prevention cat food?
+What is the best hairball control (prevention) cat food?